-For those who have the time to appreciate the still-enormous size of our world, traveling the Silk Road by train is a delight.
+For those who can still find the time to appreciate the enormous size of our world, traveling the Silk Road by train is a delight.
 The beds are comfortable, your fellow passengers are sociable and the samovar at the end of the wagon keeps the hot water flowing so you can refill your cup of tea endlessly.

 - Obshye: No sleeping space, only a seat.

 Obviously, lyux will be the most expensive, with obshye being the cheapest.

 Usually you will also be presented the option to choose whether you want the top bunk or the bottom bunk.
 Older people find crawling up the top bunk difficult.
 I personally prefer the top bunk, since you have the place to yourself; with the bottom berth, you will have to share the space with the person at the top when they are not sleeping.

 Oh, and always ask for a seat in the middle of the wagon.
 Near the exits there is more traffic to the toilet, accompanied by door-slamming.

 Difficult question.
 Platzkart is cheap and there are lots of people to talk to, but there is more chance for noisy neighbours.
 You might also be without air conditioning in summer.
 In a kupe, you have less chance of getting stuck with babies or heavy snorers, but women might feel less comfortable – you don’t know who you might get stuck with.

 If you don’t mind spending a bit more money and you are traveling as a couple, lyux is an enjoyable option; it’s like your little private (Soviet) hotel room.
 If you are traveling solo but would still like to enjoy some privacy, you can book out 2 beds in a lyux compartment.

 Extreme summer heat is a part of life on the Silk Road.
 Fast trains all have air conditioning.
 With the slow trains, it’s a mixed bag, and you can never be sure what you will get.
 Upgrading from platzkart to kupe or SV will definitely increase your chances.